Teradata/teddy-retailers-dbt-temporal-tables/README.md

 ![Teddy Retailers Initial ERD](/etc/teddy_retailers_initial_erd.png)

-After the dbt driven transformations the `fact table` fct_order_details is created, this table contains all quantitive data related to the orders (facts), and the foreign keys to link these facts to all dimensions.
+After the dbt driven transformations the fact table `fct_order_details` is created, this table contains all quantitive data related to the orders (facts), and the foreign keys to link these facts to all dimensions.
 A dimension table is created for each of the categorical values, customers, orders, and products, according to the following Entity Relations Diagram.

+It is assumed that models in the marts folder are for public consumption.
+For this reason, a data contract is included for `fct_order_details`, this contract validates that the necessary foreign keys required to slice the facts by the corresponding dimmensions exist.

 ![Teddy Retailers Final ERD](/etc/teddy_retailers_final_erd.png)